Acting U.S. Navy secretary resigns after ridiculing commander of coronavirus-hit ship

 WASHINGTON (Reuters) - Acting Navy Secretary Thomas Modly resigned on Tuesday after he faced mounting backlash for firing and ridiculing the commander of a U.S. aircraft carrier who pleaded for help stemming a coronavirus outbreak onboard.

+Modly’s resignation highlighted the U.S. military’s struggle to meet increasingly competing priorities: maintaining readiness for conflict and safeguarding servicemembers as the virus spreads globally.

+The episode deepened upheaval in Navy leadership.
+The Navy’s last secretary was fired in November over his handling of the case of a Navy SEAL convicted of battlefield misconduct.
+The Navy SEAL had won the support of President Donald Trump.

 U.S. Defense Secretary Mark Esper announced Modly’s resignation on Twitter, saying the Navy’s top civilian had “resigned of his own accord.”
+Trump concurred, saying it was a selfless act and adding he had nothing to do with it.

+“The whole thing was … very unfortunate.
+The captain should not have written a letter.
+He didn’t have to be Ernest Hemingway.
+He made a mistake, but he had a bad day,” Trump said at the White House.

-But the resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed President Donald Trump’s suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.
+Modly’s resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed Trump’s own suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.

 “I briefed President Trump after my conversation with Secretary Modly,” Esper said, as he named an Army Undersecretary Jim McPherson to replace Modly as acting Navy secretary.

-Modly’s resignation follows a surprise speech he made on Monday to the crew of the Theodore Roosevelt aircraft carrier, which leaked publicly, in which he defended his decision to fire their commander, Captain Brett Crozier, and questioned his character, saying at one point he was either “stupid” or “naive.”

-Crozier was revered by his crew for writing a four-page letter that leaked publicly calling for stronger action from the Navy to help stem an outbreak of coronavirus infections aboard his ship.
+Modly questioned Crozier’s character, saying at one point he was either “stupid” or “naive.”
+After audio of his speech leaked, including expletives, Modly initially stood by his remarks.
+But later, at Esper’s request, he issued an apology.

+But the apology was not enough to satisfy critics, who were calling for his resignation.

-Earlier on Tuesday, U.S. House of Representatives Speaker Nancy Pelosi added her voice to calls for Modly’s removal.
+U.S. House of Representatives Speaker Nancy Pelosi added her voice to calls for Modly’s removal.

 “Sadly, Acting Secretary Modly’s actions and words demonstrate his failure to prioritize the force protection of our troops,” Pelosi said in a statement.